 -Make sure the AP is running in mixed or "B mode" (802.11b).
-If it is running in "G Mode" (802.11G) only the digi module will not be able to associate with it as it can only do B mode (11 Mbps).
+If the AP is running in "G Mode" (802.11G) only, the Digi module will not be able to associate with it as it can only do B mode (11 Mbps).

 -Make sure the access point being used has the newest firmware loaded onto it.
 In rare circumstances, errors in the access points firmware can impede communications.

 -Run the module in "debug" mode (Digi Connect WiSP only).
 Flip unit over and set all red and white jumper pins in position so that they are closest to the serial port (on).
 Then attach a serial cable and open a terminal program from the PC or laptop with the following settings: 9600 baud, 8 data bits, 1 stop bit, no parity, no flow control.
 Then type the following commands: